 CILIS strives to continuously engage in innovative and important research projects that relate to Indonesia and Islamic legal studies both nationally and internationally.

-List of research projects currently undertaken by members of CILIS.View
+Research projects currently undertaken by members of CILIS.View

 CILIS academic staff produce a wide range of publications.
 CILIS also publishes its own series of Briefing Papers.View